entrepreneur-interet-general/leaflet-geocoder-ban/README.md

 # Usage
 First, load the leaflet files as usual.

-Then, load the two leaflet-geocoder-ban files located in the src folder :
+Then, load the two leaflet-geocoder-ban files : the js and the css.

+They are located in the src folder and minified versions are provided in the dist folder.
+You can load them directly in your html page :

 ```html
 <script src="leaflet-geocoder-ban.js"></script>
 <link rel="stylesheet" href="leaflet-geocoder-ban.css">